ImATechnophile/llama7b-langchain-chatbot/README.md

 ## Contributing
 Contributions to this app are welcome!
 If you have any ideas, suggestions, or bug fixes, please feel free to open an issue or submit a pull request.
 We appreciate your contributions.

+# Note:
+Download the Llama7b Instruct model from HuggingFace Hub put it in the models folder.

 🎉 Thank you 🤗 Happy question answering! 🌟